nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Exercise/Prototype/README.md

 ### ConcretePrototype Participants

 Now you need the ConcretePrototype participant class that can clone itself to create more Sandwich instances.
 Let’s say that a Sandwich consists of four parts: the meat, cheese, bread, and veggies.

+### 2. Sandwich Menu

+Let’s create a class that will have the purpose to store the sandwiches we’ve made.
+It will be like a repository.